REPALphilread/ReP_AL-3D-Lawn-Mower/Mower Arduino Code/Mower_V8.9/Readme.txt

 Upload the Nano code to the Arduino Nano
 Upload the NodeMCU code to the NodeMCU Board   (includes new code) Upload the TFT Code to the TFT MEGA Shield
+Upload the BMP Files to the TFT SD Card
-Upload the ESP32_Rover Code to the ESP32 Board (GPS) Upload the BMP Files to the TFT SD Card
+Upload the ESP32_Rover Code to the ESP32 Board (GPS) Upload the ESP32_Web Cam FPV WebCam board

 Features of 8.9